scoder/lupa/README.txt

 Lua Tables
 -----------

-Lua tables support Python's sequence protocol as well as the mapping protocol.
-Note that indexing starts from 1 as in Lua instead of 0 as in Python, as Lua tables are a mix between arrays and mappings, and it is thus impossible to distinguish a mapping lookup with an integer key from index access with an integer offset.
+Lua tables mimic Python's mapping protocol.
+For the special case of array tables, Lua automatically inserts integer indices as keys into the table.
+Therefore, indexing starts from 1 as in Lua instead of 0 as in Python.
 For the same reason, negative indexing does not work.
-In general, it works better to think of them as mappings than as arrays.
+It is best to think of Lua tables as mappings rather than arrays, even for plain array tables.

 ::